We aim to keep you informed and up to date with new information and areas of practice as they develop.

 Laura Clark, Head of Nursing and Quality South (RGN, RSCN, Post Grad Diploma Health Service Management)

 Laura has worked in the field of young adult oncology for over 25 years where she has gained first hand insight into the challenges faced by young people and their families whilst undergoing treatment for cancer, and has developed her career-long passion for the specialty.

 Throughout her career Laura has gained extensive knowledge and experience in health care in clinical practice and leadership, and also in senior operational and strategic management.
 She believes strongly in partnership working and has a long track record of successful project management, including the strategic and operational commissioning of the Teenage Cancer Trust unit in Cardiff.
 Since the unit has opened, she has used her clinical expertise to lead a team to develop pathways of care to ensure the unit supports improved outcomes and experience.
 As a result the unit has become the focus for the development of a world class service for TYA’s with cancer in Wales.

 Laura was a key member of the specialist clinical project group that developed the All Wales Standards for TYA cancer services .She is a member of the NCRN Devolved Nations Project Group, set up to ensure equity of access to clinical trials for all children and young people in the United Kingdom.

-Sam Smith, Head of Nursing and Quality North (MSc, BSc, RN Child DipHe, Specialist Practitioner)
+Sam Smith, Head of Nursing and Quality North (MSc, BSc (Hons), RN Child DipHe, Specialist Practitioner, Honorary Research Associate)

 Sam works across a wide geographical area and advises nationally and internationally on teenage and young adult cancer.
-Sam is a board member of various national groups including the CYPIOG Advisory Group, NCRI TYACSG and the Department of Health Cancer Patient Experience Group.
-Sam is a board member of TYAC and is Vice Chair of the Service Development Group.
+Sam is a board member of various current national groups including TYAC, National Clinical Research Institute and the National Cancer Intelligence Network.

 Essential standards of quality and safety